 In May 2011, the Company retained the services of Sigorex Management GmbH ("Sigorex") to provide investor relations services to the Company.
-Sigorex will be paid an initial fee of 20,000 EUR, which includes the first month of services, and 5,000 EUR per month after the first month, for a period of one year.
-The agreement is renewable upon mutual agreement of the two parties.
+Sigorex is paid 5,000 EUR per month and is subject to termination with 30 days notice.

 In May 2012, the Company retained the services of Jada Jennings ("Jennings") to provide investor relations services to the Company.
 Jennings will be paid a fee of \$7,875 per month for a period of one year.
 The agreement is renewable upon mutual agreement of the two parties.